johnathan-convertino-afrl/axis_1553_encoder/README.md

 # AXIS 1553 ENCODER
-## AXIS TO MIL-STD-1553
+### AXIS TO MIL-STD-1553 bus.
 ---

    author: Jay Convertino

    date: 2021.05.17

-   details: Incoming AXI streaming data is used to create a MIL-STD-1553 compliant signal.
+   details: Incoming AXI streaming data is used to populate a MIL-STD-1553 compliant signal.

    license: MIT